-In addition to Marsy’s Law, other provisions of Florida law give the alleged victim certain rights as the case proceeds through the criminal justice system.
+In addition to Marsy’s Law (Article 1, Section 16 of the Florida Constitution), other provisions of Florida law give the alleged victim certain rights as the case proceeds through the criminal justice system.
 These provisions relate to the victim’s right to be heard and to be informed.

 For example, Florida Statute Section 960.001 sets out guidelines for the fair treatment of victims and witnesses in the criminal justice and juvenile justice systems.

 The statute requires the state attorney’s office and other agencies to provide information to victims and notify them about certain actions taken in the case.